nesi/perf-training/_lessons/python-scatter/01c-profiling-openmp-map.md

 ## Exercises

- * move line 96 out of the loop (*kvec* is constant) and regenerate the profiling data using grid resolution `-nx 256 -ny 256` and 8 OpenMP threads
+ * move line 96 out of the loop (*kvec* is constant), remove lines 101 and 102 (which are superfluous) and regenerate the profiling data using grid resolution `-nx 256 -ny 256` and 8 OpenMP threads
  * compare the newly obtained profiling data with the previously obtained data.
-What is now the contribution of computing `kvecPtr` to the execution time?
+What are now the contributions of parallel and serial execution to the total time?